Theresepot/DoTranslate/README.md

 ---

-**DoTranslate**: The easiest way to translate anything, from anywhere, with privacy and power.
+**dotranslate**: The easiest way to translate anything, from anywhere, with privacy and power.